 Ingredients

 Please don't be scared by the long ingredients list!
-The recipe is really easy to follow, and no crazy cooking skills are required.
+The tartare recipe is really easy to follow, and no crazy cooking skills are required.

 Sweet miso-mustard sauce